 No move, no fee, no-brainer…

-As there is no financial outlay for risk of losing any money on legal fees if your sale or purchase does not complete, there is no reason to delay instructing a solicitor.
+With no financial outlay, there is no risk of losing money on legal fees if your move does not go ahead.

-But will it cost more when I complete?
+But will it cost more when I do complete?

 The amount you pay should be fixed and agreed at the point of instruction and set out clearly on the conveyancing quote you received.